MatsuuraKentaro/RLoptimal/README.md

 ## Overview

-The purpose of this `RLoptimal` package is to easilty construct an adaptive allocation rule that directly optimizes a performance metric, such as power, accuracy of the estimated target dose, or mean absolute error over the estimated dose-response curve.
+The purpose of this `RLoptimal` package is to easily construct an adaptive allocation rule that directly optimizes a performance metric, such as power, accuracy of the estimated target dose, or mean absolute error over the estimated dose-response curve.
 Several high-level